 channel highlight clipping

-So far we’ve taken a look at luminosity clipping – global clipping of either the highlights or the shadows – but there is another form of clipping it’s worth watching out for: highlight or shadow clipping within an individual channel.
+So far we’ve taken a look at luminosity clipping – global clipping of either the highlights or the shadows – but there is another form of clipping it’s worth watching out for: highlight clipping within an individual channel.
 The following video explains what this is, why it can be problematic, and how to avoid it using a variant of the Photoshop action we took a look at in the previous video.